 You can even ditch the K-Cups altogether and add your own coffee grounds to a Keurig.
-You’d need a reusable coffee filter if this is your brewing method.
+You’d need a reusable coffee filter found on Amazon if this is your brewing method.
 Double-check that the filter you select is compatible with Keurig coffee machines.

 Using your own coffee grounds gives you the freedom to determine the type of roast you want and how well-grounded the coffee beans will be.
 You should be much more enchanted with the coffee flavor!

 This little hack can make a big difference in whether your Keurig coffee tastes delectable or disgusting.